 The same can apply to you; because, at different times, life will send you hardships and tribulation.
-And all that can possibly go wrong, will usually go wrong.
-When this happens, almost immediately you are burdened with the feelings of unhappiness, sadness, and grieve.
+And all that can possibly go wrong will usually go wrong.
+When this happens, almost immediately you are burdened with feelings of unhappiness, sadness, and frustration.
 It's like someone suddenly turned the lights off.
-So how do you respond when this happens?
+But how do you respond when this happens?
 What do you do when you lack the urge to hope again?

 This verse reveals the answer—it says to rejoice in the God of your salvation.